cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/network/switches/AggregateSwitch.rst

 .. java:type:: public class AggregateSwitch extends AbstractSwitch

-   This class represents an Aggregate AbstractSwitch in a Datacenter network.
+   This class represents an Aggregate Switch in a Datacenter network.
 It interacts with other Datacenter in order to exchange packets.

    Please refer to following publication for more details: